sergiobayona/esquema/README.md

 Esquema was designed with the following assumptions:

-- An ActiveRecord model represents a JSON object.
+- An ActiveRecord model represents a JSON Schema object.
 - The JSON object properties are a representation of the model's attributes.
 - The JSON Schema property types are inferred from the model's attribute types.
 - The model associations (has_many, belongs_to, etc.) are represented as subschemas in the JSON Schema.